jlu-ilr-hydro/odmf-docker/README.md

     DB_PASSWORD=db_pw
     DB_NAME=odmf

-## Usage:
+## Usage for production servers:

-Start database and a cherrpy server.
+Start database and a cherrypy server on the `$ODMF_PORT`.
 The server is not configured for SSL, so use a reverse proxy!

     $ docker-compose up -d

 On first start, the following directories are created:

- - instance: all configuration and extra data for ODMF are saved here.
-The start.py program is used for startup
+ - app: all configuration and extra data for ODMF are saved here.
- - data_backup: This folder includes
+ - backup: Contains database backups

 The database is stored in a docker volume

+## Development:

+For a develop environment, use the docker-compose-dev.yml.
+Most features are the same as in the production version, but the source code is git cloned into another mounted directory, named `src`.
+And on starting the container, the web server is not yet started, but an interactive terminal is created, which can be used to start the webserver (`odmf start`) or start an interactive sessions (`odmf interactive`)